-The multi-chip standalone embodiment of the circuitry within the Datacryptor® 100M Ethernet is contained within a strong metal production-grade enclosure that is opaque within the visible spectrum to meet the requirements of FIPS 140-2 Level 3.
+The multi-chip standalone embodiment of the circuitry within the Datacryptor® Gig Ethernet is contained within a strong metal production-grade enclosure that is opaque within the visible spectrum to meet FIPS 140-2 Level 3.
 The enclosure completely covers the module to restrict unauthorized physical access to the module.
-The physical security includes measures to provide tamper evidence, tamper detection and response.
-In the case of tamper response all sensitive information stored within the module is zeroised.
+The physical security includes measures to provide both tamper evidence and tamper detection and response.
+In the case of tamper response all sensitive information stored within the module will be zeroised.